Hearing Aid FAQ

 Q. How much do hearing devices cost?

 A. Hearing devices range in price from less than $1500 to slightly more than $4000 each.
 In Ontario, there are many agencies that help with the cost of hearing aids.
-Our consultation is free and it takes only an hour of your time with our audiologist to discuss your needs, prices and funding.
+Our consultation is free and it takes only an hour of your time with our hearing care professional to discuss your needs, prices and funding.

 Q. How do I pay for the hearing devices?